A categorification of cluster algebras of type B and C through symmetric quivers: Abstract

 \section{Abstract}

-We associate a symmetric quiver with relations $Q$ to any seed of a cluster algebra of type $B$ and $C$.
-Under this correspondence, cluster variables of type $B$ (resp. $C$) correspond to orthogonal (resp. symplectic) indecomposable representations of $Q$.
+We express cluster variables of type $B_n$ and $C_n$ in terms of cluster variables of type $A_n$.
+Then we associate a cluster tilted bound symmetric quiver $Q$ of type $A_{2n-1}$ to any seed of a cluster algebra of type $B_n$ and $C_n$.
+Under this correspondence, cluster variables of type $B_n$ (resp. $C_n$) correspond to orthogonal (resp. symplectic) indecomposable representations of $Q$.
 We find a Caldero-Chapoton map in this setting.
 We also give a categorical interpretation of the cluster expansion formula in the case of acyclic quivers.